Timi-G/amazon-Brands-Scraper/README.md

 ## Code execution and frontend viewership
 To run the Django website:
-- Run command `npm run dev` in a terminal with venv activated to utilize `DaisyUI`.
+- Run command `npm run dev` in a seperate terminal with venv activated to utilize `DaisyUI`.
 - Run `python manage.py runserver` in another terminal with venv activated to start the development server.
 - Navigate to the link of the localhost on your browser (again, note that your localhost will display in terminal);
   - A sample localhost link (which will direct to the homepage) looks like this: `http://127.0.0.1/8000`.